TheThreeNoobs/RestaurantPOS/README.md

    - [ ] Occupancy per week/month/year.
    - [ ] Displays all time best seller based on data.
 - [ ] Separate Checks
+- [ ] Add a modifiers section to the item screen.

 The following **additional** features are implemented: